0xNirvana/Writeups/Vulnversity/vulnversity_writeup.md

 1. Replace `id` with `cat /root/root.txt`
 2. Executing `/bin/systemctl` instead of `./systemctl` as we are not in `/bin`.

-And that is how we get the root and solve the room.
+And that is how we get the root flag and solve the room.